 The Bayesian Truth Serum has already been validated in a large-scale online study setting on MTurk (Frank et al., 2017) and has already been applied in a variety of contexts, including in marketing (Howie et al., 2010), metascience (John et al., 2012), criminology (Loughran et al., 2014), and economics (Zhou et al., 2019).
 As outlined above, the Bayesian Truth Serum is a natural incentivisation mechanism for research in psychology and experimental philosophy.
 Because the subject matter is inherently subjective, one cannot otherwise ascertain which answers are honest or correct.
 Schoenegger (2021) report the application of the Bayesian Truth Serum on a number of questions drawn from papers published within the last ten years either in Philosophical Psychology or in The Review of Philosophy and Psychology.
 In a Prolific sample, they show that “regular” response patterns differ significantly from responses that have been incentivised by the Bayesian Truth Serum and propose that the mechanism be adopted by experimental philosophers and psychologists more widely.

 However, while there has been significant work on the Bayesian Truth Serum and its underlying mechanisms (e.g. Weaver & Prelec, 2013; Frank et al., 2017), there remain a number of questions regarding its application that previous work has not yet addressed.
 In this paper our central aim is to (a) directly replicate the most recent results by Schoenegger (2021) to ensure that the results found there robustly generalise to a new sample and that the effects of the Bayesian Truth Serum are as such also likely to replicate in other researchers’ work.
 Further, (b) we aim to investigate if the Bayesian Truth Serum is distinct from its constituent parts, for example by looking at whether increased monetary compensation matching the expected earnings of the participants incentivised by the Bayesian Truth Serum could explain the shift in responses, as one might wonder whether any given effect of the Bayesian Truth Serum may be primarily due to increased expected earnings.
-Additionally, (c) we. also investigate whether the prediction process itself could explain the change in response patterns by including a condition where participants are not incentivised by the Bayesian Truth Serum while still providing the same predictions, as one plausible explanation for any found effect of the Bayesian Truth Serum may simply be that the prediction task induces reflection that affects participants’ answers such as to explain the previous results.
+Additionally, (c) we also investigate whether the prediction process itself could explain the change in response patterns by including a condition where participants are not incentivised by the Bayesian Truth Serum while still providing the same predictions, as one plausible explanation for any found effect of the Bayesian Truth Serum may simply be that the prediction task induces reflection that affects participants’ answers such as to explain the previous results.
 Our goal in these analyses is to understand if the Bayesian Truth Serum itself is distinct from an increase in earnings or the prediction task, which would bolster the claim that it should be applied more widely.

 Methods